 For oorting CMA: Attachment A, Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds oorting Period: Calendar Year 2016 Revised mber 1 8, 2015 e.
 Does the CMA affirm that the projects recommended for funding meet the following requirements?
-Are consistent with the current Regional Transportation Plan (Plan Bay Area); 2.
+1. Are consistent with the current Regional Transportation Plan (Plan Bay Area); 2.
 Have completed project-specific Complete Streets Checklists; f.
 Does the CMA acknowledge the that OBAG 2 funding is subject to MTC's Regional Project Delivery Policy (Resolution No. 3606, or successor resolution) in addition to the following OBAG 2 deadlines?
 Half of the CMA's OBAG 2 funds, must be obligated by January 31, 2020; and 2.
 All remaining OBAG 2 funds must be obligated by January 31, 2023.
-Pe erformance and Accountability Policies Pe erformance and Accountability Policies Ensuring Local Compliance YES NO N/A - : 🗆 NO N/A rting CMA: Attachment A, MTC Resolution No. 420 eceipt of FY 2017-18 through 2021-22 OBAG 2 Funds November 18, 201 rting Period: Calendar Year 2016 Revised 07/27/16-C 03/27/19- 8, 2015 8.
+Pe erformance and Accountability Policies Pe erformance and Accountability Policies Ensuring Local Compliance YES NO N/A - : 🗆 NO N/A

+Reporting CMA: For Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds Reporting Period: Calendar Year 2016 eceipt of FY 2017-18 through 2021-22 OBAG 2 Funds November 18, 201 8, 2015 8.
 Completion of Checklist YES NO N/A Has the CMA completed all section of this checklis t?
 If the CMA has checked "NO" or "N/A" to any checklist items, please include which item and a description below as to why the requirement was not met or is considered Not Applicable: